Travel Guide

 4. Which type of clothes to wear in Manali?

-Manali has a cold weather around the year so mostly warm clothes are used to wear like sweaters, jackets, caps and socks.
+Manali has cold weather around the year so mostly warm clothes are used to wear like sweaters, jackets, caps and socks.

 2 Replies to “Traditional Dress of Himachal Pradesh: Unique and Authentic Dressing Style